CyberT33N/git-cheat-sheet/README.md

 ## Mirror repo
 Open your GitLab repo and then go to **Settings > Repository > Mirroring repositories** (https://gitlab.com/USERNAME/PROJECT-NAME/-/settings/repository)
-<br>**IMPORTANT** - Please notice that only public repo mirror is currently free.
+<br><br>**IMPORTANT** - Please notice that only public repo mirror is currently free.
 For mirror of privat repos you must buy premium GitLab.